-We have developed a gene therapy to target pain that is non-addictive, highly specific, and long-lasting.
+We have developed an epigenetic gene therapy to target pain that is non-addictive, highly specific, and long-lasting.

 Founded in 2018, Navega Therapeutics Inc. is a preclinical stage company pursuing a radically different approach to treat chronic pain and tackle the opioid epidemic.
 Our gene therapy platform has the advantage of being highly specific and long-lasting, which has not been achieved by small molecules thus far.
 Our pipeline includes different types of pain to improve the quality of life of millions of patients.

-Ana Moreno is the co-founder and CEO of Navega Therapeutics.
-She is currently a PhD candidate in the Bioengineering Department at UCSD, where she spent the last four years developing the platform that enables Navega’s innovative approach.
+Ana Moreno is the founder and CEO of Navega Therapeutics.
+She obtained her Ph.D. from the Bioengineering Department at UCSD , where she spent the last four years developing the platform that enables Navega’s innovative approach.

 Prashant is an assistant professor in the Department of Bioengineering at the UC San Diego.
 Research in his laboratory lies at the interface of basic science and technology development, towards enabling gene and cell based human therapeutics.